aral/ar.al-site/content/2018/06/29/reclaiming-rss/index.md

 {{< figure src="rss-icons.jpg" alt="A selection of RSS icons from The Noun Project displayed in a grid." caption="The Noun Project has a great selection of RSS icons you can use." class="window-with-shadow" >}}

 Time was, you couldn’t browse the web without seeing RSS icons of all persuasions gracing the façades of Web 1.0’s finest.
-This was before they were mercilessly devoured by the <strike>tracking devices</strike> … ahem … social sharing buttons of people farmers like Google and Facebook.
+This was before they were mercilessly devoured by the <strike>tracking devices</strike> … ahem … “social sharing buttons” of people farmers like Google and Facebook.

 There was also once a push for browsers to auto-detect and expose RSS feeds.
 Currently, none of the major browsers appears to do so.